8 Benefits Of Exercise That Might Surprise You

 You don’t need to solely focus on cardio or strength training to experience the benefits of exercise either — gentler activities like yoga promote a range of benefits, such as quieting your mind.
 Find a training style you enjoy and you’ll begin to think of your workouts as less of a chore and more an important act of self-care.

 You’ll boost your self-esteem and self-confidence

-Seeing progress can also be a huge moral booster.
-Setting SMART fitness goals and seeing them through is incredibly addictive, and will help give you the push you need to keep going.
+Seeing progress can be a huge morale booster.
+Setting SMART fitness goals and seeing them through is incredibly motivating, and will help give you the push you need to keep going.